carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

-:program:`clang-tidy` is a `LibTooling`_-based tool, and it's easier to work with if you set up a compile command database for your project (for an example of how to do this see `How To Setup Tooling For LLVM`_).
+:program:`clang-tidy` is a `LibTooling`_-based tool, and it's easier to work with if you set up a compile command database for your project (for an example of how to do this, see `How To Setup Tooling For LLVM`_).
 You can also specify compilation options on the command line after ``--``:

 .. code-block:: console

   $ clang-tidy test.cpp -- -Imy_project/include -DMY_DEFINES ...

-:program:`clang-tidy` has its own checks and can also run Clang static analyzer checks.
+:program:`clang-tidy` has its own checks and can also run Clang Static Analyzer checks.
 Each check has a name and the checks to run can be chosen using the ``-checks=`` option, which specifies a comma-separated list of positive and negative (prefixed with ``-``) globs.
-Positive globs add subsets of checks, negative globs remove them.
+Positive globs add subsets of checks, and negative globs remove them.
 For example,

 .. code-block:: console